 BetterHelp and Talkspace are online therapy platforms that match you with a licensed, accredited, and experienced therapist to provide counseling services.

 For (typically) less money than in-person counseling, you can send text, audio, or video messages to your therapist and receive responses.
 Depending on your plan, you may also interact with your therapist through weekly or monthly video counseling sessions.

 Talkspace accepts several insurance plans and offers benefits through numerous employee assistance programs and university student organizations.
 BetterHelp, on the other hand, offers a sliding fee scale for people with limited income.

 If you’re in immediate danger, these platforms aren’t a good place to look for help.
-They’re also not a good option for people receiving court-ordered or school- or job-mandated mental health counseling.
+They’re also not a primary option for people receiving court-ordered or school- or job-mandated mental health counseling.